nathanaelfd10/CLIMusicPlayer/README.md

 # CLIMusicPlayer
 A simple music player with command-line based interface.
 Uses Pygame to play music.

-Place your music inside music/
+Place your .mp3 files inside music/

 Known issues:
 1. In some menu, input must be numeric, or else program will crash